SSblackboard/wellbowledshane/src/content/blog/test-post-2.md

 ---
-title: Thoughts - This is how I think about money
+title: This is how I think about money
 heroImage: ../../assets/images/life-hours.png
 category: Thoughts
 description: I’m exchange my finite life for a pay cheque